etler/stream-weaver/TECHNICAL.md

 Weaver frameworks enable decentralized orchestration of parallel media production while allowing sequence dependent semantic units to be consumed in their required order.
 As each conductor in the chain does not require knowledge of its position in the chain to discover and allocate new work in the chain, no central orchestration of each producer in the chain is necessarily needed to process a data stream while allowing the processing to occur in parallel.
 No active central orchestration is needed for consumption of the stream as each chain in the stream maintains its own order and no external mechanism is required to maintain the ordering of the chain.

-### Enabling Asyncronous Stream Planning in Syncronous Patterns
+### Enabling Asynchronous Stream Planning in Synchronous Patterns

 As streams can be chained to the sequencer in any execution context at any time, Weavers can implement synchronous handlers that allow business logic to be written using familiar procedural code.
 This is actually preferable as it produces more predictable plan construction when chaining additional streams.
 Business logic developers implementing code in synchronous handlers do not need to be exposed to the underlying streaming implementation details and can be given wrapper objects that encapsulate the business logic domain from the orchestration tier.